sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 See that <i> almost </i> linear relationships between RDQ facets and Satisfaction/Improvement?

-You can tell that people who gave 0s to satisfaction and improvement at the end of treatment tended to perform differently from the linear trend and had a larger within-group heterogeneity.
+You can tell that people who gave 0s to satisfaction and improvement at the end of treatment tended to perform differently from the linear trend and had a more considerable within-group heterogeneity.
 I wonder why these people were able to stick to the end of the partial program (a very intense type of program) when they were completely unsatisfied and/or saw no improvement.

 For a research project, we usually stop here.
-But if I were the program director, I would also check the overall response tendency of these people who gave 0s to satisfaction/improvement to other questionnaires (if they took questionnaires seriously, if their answeres were consistent and reliable, their other characteristics, etc.) Unsatisfied customers can sometimes tell us more, right?
+But if I were the program director, I would also check the overall response tendency of these people who gave 0s to satisfaction/improvement to other questionnaires (if they took questionnaires seriously, if their answers were consistent and reliable, their other characteristics, etc.) Unsatisfied customers can sometimes tell us more, right?